bremmdev/memcaydia/infra/README.md

   on re-runs.
 The distribution is configured with:
   - the private bucket as origin (via OAC)
   - `index.html` as default root object
-  - 403/404 rewritten to `/index.html` with status 200 (SPA client-side routing)
+  - 403/404 custom error responses pointing at `/index.html` — see
+    [SPA routing](#spa-routing) for the values actually in use
   - HTTPS redirect, compression, the managed _CachingOptimized_ cache policy, the default CloudFront certificate and `PriceClass_100` (North America + Europe).